RI-SE/SAVANT/Specification/README.md

 # SAVANT file formats

+NOTE: THE SPECIFICATION FOLDER IS DEPRECATED AND WILL BE REMOVED!!!

+Use files in ontology/ and schema/ instead.

 ## SAVANT OpenLabel Subset
 The tag file adheres to the ASAM OpenLabel format, but we only use a subset of the tags for SAVANT.
 *Subject to change during development, this is an initial guess*